You want smart political talk without the meltdowns?

 Got it from me.

-Corn Pop is also on the nice list because anybody who crooked Joe thinks is a bad dude is obviously on the nice list.
+Cornpop is also on the nice list because anybody who Crooked Joe thinks is a bad dude is obviously on the nice list.

 They're on the nice list.

-Cat Turt is a fantastic person.
+Cat Turd is a fantastic person.

 He's on the nice list as well.